Theknighttron/HeadFirst-Java/README.md

 > Every class in a Java extends class object
 > Class Object is a mother of all classes; it's the superclass of everything.

+### Multiple inheritance

+The Deadly Diamond Of Death -> Refers to one class having two super classes.

+### Java interface

+A Java interface solves your multiple problem by giving you much of the polymorphism benefits of multiple inheritance without the pain and suffering from the Deadly Diamond of Death(DDD).

+The way interface solve the DDD problem is **by making all the methods abstract** that way the subclass must implement the methods.
+So that at runtime the JVM ins't confused about which of the two inherited version it's supposed to call.

+A java interface is like a 100% pure abstract class.

+> To define an interface:

+    `public interface Pet`

+> To implement an interface:

+    `public class Dog extends Canine Implement Pet {...}`

+### Making and Implementing the interface

+Note:

+> Interface methods are implicitly **public and abstract**
+> It's optional (in fact it's not considered good style) to type the words in.

+    ```
+    public interface Pet {
+        public abstract void beFriendly();
+        public abstract void play();
+    }
+    ```

+    ```
+    public class Dog extends Canine implements Pet {
+        // Methods implementing the Pet interface
+        public void beFriendly() {...}
+        public void play() {...}

+        // Normall overriding methods
+        public void roam() {...}
+        public void eat() {...}
+    }
+    ```

+Note:

+> Single Parents Only: A java class can have only one parent (superclass)
+> and that parent class defines who you are.
+But you can implement multiple interfaces and
+> those interfaces defines roles you can play.

+### How do you know whether to make a class, a subclass, an abstract class or an interface.

+- Make **a class** that doesn't extends(other than objects) when your new class doesn't pass the IS-A test for any other type.

+- Make **a subclass** (in other words, extends a class) only when you need to make a more specific version of a class and need to override or add new behavior.

+- Use **an abstract class** when you want to define a template for a group of subclasses, and you have at least some implementation code that all subclasses could use.
+Make the class abstract when you want to guarantee that nobody can make objects of that type.

+- Use **an interface** when you want to define a role that other classes can play, regardless of where those classes are in the inheritance tree.

 ### Terms:

 JVM -> Java Virtual Machine<br>